andrekramer/erdna/README.md

 [An Introduction to Scheme and its Implemementation](https://docs.scheme.org/schintro/schintro_toc.html)
 The commit history builds up language features for the example curl commands below and those in the files in the examples directory.
-Full Scheme macros and callcc are not covered.
+Full Scheme macros (see examples/macros for lisp style macros) and callcc are not covered.
 Supports Promises via Javascript async/await and so can request the Web (see examples/async).
 Bootstraps a simple object system so that object-orientated programming can be used (examples/objects),
 as well as functional, procdural and symbolic programming.